iumirzakov/blog/content/en/publication/ITFuture/index.md

 ---
-title: IT Мир без границ, будущее без пределов
+title: IT A World Without Borders, A Future Without Limits
-subtitle: IT Мир без границ, будущее без пределов
+subtitle: IT A World Without Borders, A Future Without Limits

 # Summary for listings and search engines

-summary: Пост про ИТ будущего
+summary: Post about the future of IT

 # Link this post with a project
 projects: []